lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ~~~

 If the keyUsage extension is present in a certificate that indicates
-id-ml-dsa in the SubjectPublicKeyInfo, then the following MUST NOT be
+id-ml-dsa-* in the SubjectPublicKeyInfo, then the following MUST NOT be
 present:

 ~~~